Just-in-time logistics in Europe

 What can we look to expect in a post-Brexit landscape?

-“As mentioned in our last Brexit blog there is a chance that after Brexit the UK and EU transit time for cross-border shipping could be longer due to the extra complexity in customs documentation at the border.
+“As mentioned there is a chance that after Brexit the UK and EU transit time for cross-border shipping could be longer due to the extra complexity in customs documentation at the border.

 “The truth is, we may have borders, we may not; we just don’t know yet.